-The state government here is striving hard to make the area a 'Flower Basket' of the world.
+Himachal Pradesh government here is striving hard to make the area a ‘Flower Basket’ of the world.
 End of the winter season is the best time to see the floral beauty.
-You can find spectacular blanket of the flowers like lily, tulip, marigold, chrysanthemums, and roses in different parts of the state.
+You can find spectacular blanket of the flowers like lily, tulip, marigold, chrysanthemums, and roses in different parts of the Himachal Pradesh.

 The noted national parks here are the Great Himalayan National Park and Pin Valley National Park.
 Some of the prime sanctuaries here are Kugti Wildlife Sanctuary, Nargu Wildlife Sanctuary, Kibber Sanctuary, Rupi-Bhabha Wildlife Sanctuary, Shri Nainadevi Wildlife Sanctuary, Govind Sagar Wildlife Sanctuary, Rakchham-Chhitkul Sanctuary, Dhauladhar Wildlife Sanctuary, Chail Wildlife Sanctuary, and Pongdam Lake Sanctuary.